Unknown

 Methods and results

-Children and adults cared for at the Cleveland Clinic were identified through the electronic health records, who had a history of myocarditis prior to the COVID-19 pandemic AND had subsequently received at least two doses of the mRNA COVID-19 vaccines (n=34).
-Only 1 patient in this series had recurrence of myocarditis confirmed by cardiac MRI after receiving the second dose.
-He was a White male, who had his first episode of myocarditis at age 20 and was 27 years of age at the time of recurrence.
-He was hospitalized for 2 days with no need for cardiac support or reported arrhythmias and was stable at outpatient follow up.
+Children and adults cared for at the Cleveland Clinic were identified through the electronic health records, who had a history of myocarditis before the COVID-19 pandemic and had subsequently received at least 2 doses of the mRNA COVID-19 vaccines (n = 34).
+Only 1 patient in this series had recurrence of myocarditis confirmed by cardiac magnetic resonance imaging after receiving the second dose.
+He was a White man who had his first episode of myocarditis at age 20 and was 27 years of age at the time of recurrence.
+He was hospitalized for 2 days with no need for cardiac support or reported arrhythmias and was stable at outpatient follow-up.

 Conclusions

-In patients with an old history of non-COVID 19 myocarditis, the risk of recurrent myocarditis after receipt of mRNA COVID-19 vaccination is low, and when occurs appears to be self-limiting.
-Our study will be valuable to clinicians while discussing risk-benefit ratio of vaccinations in those with a prior history of myocarditis.
+In patients with an old history of non-COVID-19 myocarditis, the risk of recurrent myocarditis after receipt of mRNA COVID-19 vaccination is low, and when it occurs it seems to be self-limiting.
+Our study will be valuable to clinicians while discussing the risk-benefit ratio of vaccinations in patients with a prior history of myocarditis.

 SUBMITTER: Shahid R